 Famous faces from New Zealand include pop singer Lorde and actor Karl Urban.
 The country is well known as the filming location of the Lord of the Rings movies, and is also the basis for much of the material from New Zealand comedy duo Flight of the Conchords.

-Established in 1883 and spread across various campuses, not only is the University of Auckland the largest university in New Zealand it is also one of the most prestigious, often ranking among the top 200 of universities worldwide.
+Established in 1883 and spread across various campuses, not only is the University of Auckland the largest university in New Zealand it is also one of the most prestigious.
 The Auckland badge of arms is topped by three kiwis, the flightless bird which is also the national animal of New Zealand.

 Auckland is an internationally minded university, with an international airport in the city and over a quarter of its students coming from outside New Zealand.
 From 2016, Auckland requires that students obtain an Academic English Language Requirement before they can take undergraduate courses.

-A unique way of fighting antibiotic resistance was discovered at Auckland by the team of Dr. Siouxsie Wiles, who have taken the genes from glowworms and placed them into microbes so as to be able to identify when they are killed off as the light goes out.
+A unique way of fighting antibiotic resistance was discovered at Auckland by the team of Dr. Siouxsie Wiles, who took the genes from glowworms and placed them into microbes to be able to identify when they are killed off as the light goes out.

 Chairman of HSBC Vincent Cheng is an alumnus of Auckland, as is the 37th prime minister of New Zealand Helen Clark, and Academy Award winning screenwriter Philippa Boyens.

 The University of Otago’s expansive grounds and sumptuous Scottish-influenced architecture give it a deserved reputation as one of the most beautiful campuses on earth.
 Founded in 1869 on the southeast coast of the South Island, Otago is the oldest university in New Zealand.

-A research-led atmosphere is fostered at Otago, and the university is known to excel in the field of health sciences, with undergraduate and doctoral programmes are offered in the field.
+A research-led atmosphere is fostered at Otago, and the university is known to excel in the field of health sciences, with undergraduate and doctoral programmes offered in the field.
 Outside of the student town of Dunedin, Otago has health science institutes in Christchurch and Wellington.